 The City Council's application of Development Management and other regulatory functions will be important in implementing this framework.
-In addition, the City Council will proactively use its land holdings in line with its Property Strategy to assist delivery and, where appropriate, compulsory purchase powers may be used to assist with site assembly.
+To support this function, where appropriate development briefs will be produced for individual sites in order to provide further detail.
+The City Council will proactively use its land holdings in line with its Property Strategy to assist delivery and, where appropriate, its compulsory purchase powers may be used to assist with site assembly.

 Employers in Birmingham will be creating thousands of new jobs in the coming years.
 Major employers will be coming to Birmingham, and our small and medium employers will be generating new jobs as well.
-The City is working to close the skills gap between the skills people have now and the skills employers will need in the future.
-Urban Centres will be a focus for these new jobs, as well as the colleges and training centres that will provide the services to improve skills.
-This will will help increase productivity and economic growth in the City, getting more people into work.
+The city is working to close the skills gap between the skills people have now and the skills employers will need in the future.
+Urban centres will be a focus for these new jobs, as well as the colleges and training centres that will provide the services to improve skills.
+This will will help increase productivity and economic growth in the city, getting more people into work.

 Good accessibility by public transport is a vital part of vibrant centres and parades.
-The Council is working in partnership with Transport for the West Midlands (who have overall responsibility for public transport in the region) to promote and develop public transport.
-The projects and schemes proposed are detailed in Birmingham Connected, the City's long term strategy for the transport system.
+The City Council is working in partnership with Transport for West Midlands (who have overall responsibility for public transport in the region) to promote and develop public transport.
+The projects and schemes proposed are detailed in 'Birmingham Connected', the city's long term strategy for the transport system.